 Disinfectants and Antiseptics

-Chemical germicides are known by several names, including antimicrobials, disinfectants, sporicides, sanitizers and sterilants, just to name a few.
-They are designed to destroy a variety of pathogenic microorganisms such as viruses, bacteria, bacteria spores, molds and fungi.
-They are divided into sterilants, disinfectants and antiseptics.
+Chemical germicides including disinfectants and antiseptics are used in a variety of applications from sterilizing medical instruments at hospitals to cleaning a household kitchen counter.
+Chemical germicides are known by several names - antimicrobials, disinfectants, sporicides, sanitizers and sterilants, just to name a few.
+They are used to destroy a variety of pathogenic microorganisms such as viruses, bacteria, spores, molds and fungi.
+Chemical germicides are divided into three categories: sterilants, disinfectants and antiseptics.

 Antiseptics are used to inactivate or destroy organisms on skin or living tissue.